 Scored a bounty at the market?
 You might enjoy reading: 10 Top-Notch Portland Cookbooks (For All Skill Levels)

 Well, that’s about all that comes to mind for now.
-If you can think of anything else (or if you have questions) let me know!
+If you can think of anything else (or if you’ve questions) let me know!

 Until next time,